 Hannah Robinson, the beautiful daughter of a wealthy colonial planter, set off one of the greatest scandals of colonial America when she fell for her French dancing teacher.

 Considered one of the prettiest women in Rhode Island, Hannah Robinson was born in 1746 to Rowland and Anstis Robinson.

 Her father was a wealthy Narragansett planter, and the family lived in a large stone house in Newport near Narragansett Bay.
 The Marquis de Lafayette and Count Rochambeau visited the opulent Robinson home during the American Revolution.

 Hannah Robinson wanted for nothing, and one of her favorite pastimes was to sit on a large rock and look out at Narragansett Bay.
 When she grew older she went to Madame Osborn’s finishing school in Newport.
-She fell in love with her French and dancing teacher, Pierre Simond.
+She fell in love with Pierre Simond, who taught her French and dancing.

 Simond came from an old French Huguenot family, but had little money.
 He anglicized his name to Peter Simons.
 Peter returned Hannah’s feelings, but the lovers knew her father wouldn’t let her marry Peter because he wasn’t good enough.